tarasowski/learning-lambda-calculus/001_summary.md

 ### Abstraction

 * Abstraction is central to problem solving and programming.
 It involves generalisation from concrete instances of a problem so that a general solution may be formulated.
-A general, abstract, solution may then be used in turn to solve particular, concrete instances of the problem.
+A general, abstract, solution may then be used in turn to solve particular, concrete instances (a particular case) of the problem.

 * The simplest way to specify an instance of a problem is in terms of particular concrete operations on particular concrete object.
-Abstraction is baed on the use of names to stand for concrete objects and operations to generalise the instances.
+Abstraction is based on the use of names to stand for concrete objects and operations to generalise the instances.
 A generalised instance may subsequently be truned into particular instance by replacing the names with new concrete objects and operations.

 * Consider buying 9 items at 10 pence each: The total cost is: 10 * 9.
-Here we are carrying out the conceret operation of multiplication on the concrete values 10 and 9.
+Here we are carrying out the concrete operation of multiplication on the concrete values 10 and 9.
 Now consider buying 11 items at 10 pence each.
 The total cost is: 10 * 11.
 Here we are carrying out the concrete operation of multiplication on the concrete values 10 and 11.

 * We can see that as the number of items changes so the formula for the total cost changes at the place where the number of items appear.
-We can **abstract over** the number of items in the formula by introducing a nmae to stand for a general number of items, say `items`:
+We can **abstract over** the number of items in the formula by introducing a name to stand for a general number of items, say `items`:

 ```
 10 * items
 ```

-* We miight make this abstraction explicit by preceding the formula with the name used for abstraction:
+* We might make this abstraction explicit by preceding the formula with the name used for abstraction:

 ```
 REPLACE items IN 10 * items